September/October 2025

 The Far East magazine is published seven times a year and there is an annual subscription.

-Alternatively, call the Columban Mission Office on 01564 772 096 or send a cheque payable to ‘Columban Missionaries’ to the address at the bottom of this page.
+Send a cheque, postal order or charity voucher payable to ‘Columban Missionaries’ to the address at the bottom of this page.

 If you would prefer to receive fewer than seven issues of the magazine per year, please tell us how many you would like to receive when paying your subscription.
 The subscription amount remains the same.
 We direct any funds not used for the production and distribution of the magazine to Columban ministries and projects worldwide.